 SCREEN: The images are being divided into 10th-percentiles with equal image numbers in each of the 10 groups.

-Select either ANTs (BSplineSyN with cross-correlation metric) (Ant-s-B-Spline-Sin-with-cross-correlation-metric) or Forsberg (polynomial expansion with elastic and fluid regularization) (Forsberg-polynomial-expansion-with-elastic-and fluid-regularization) as the registration algorithm [1].

-SCREEN: The ANTs (BSplineSyN with cross-correlation metric)/ Forsberg (polynomial expansion with elastic and fluid regularization) registration algorithm is being selected.

 Then, conduct intra-registration for each group towards the intermediate lung position of the respective group [1].
 Average the group results to obtain one image for each group [2].
 Conduct inter-registration from each group image to its next neighbor in the direction of the 5th group [3].